‘Teen Mom OG’ Amber Portwood Talks Weight Loss Before October Wedding

 Amber Portwood and Matt Baier have been seen together on the past couple of seasons on Teen Mom OG and often, their relationship has faced criticism online.
 As fans will recall, Gary Shirley, the father of Portwood’s young daughter, Leah, had his doubts about Baier and after doing some research, he seemingly presented her with proof of his lies.

-Since he made his debut, Baier’s past has been a hot topic for the stars of the show and their fans and followers online and after rumors began swirling which claimed Baier wasn’t being honest about the number of children he fathered, Shirley reportedly revealed he had fathered at least two more children than he had previously admitted to.
+Since he made his debut, Baier’s past has been a hot topic for the stars of the show and their fans and followers online, and after rumors began swirling claiming Baier wasn’t being honest about the number of children he fathered, Shirley reportedly revealed he had fathered at least two more children than he had previously admitted to.

 Months after production wrapped, Amber Portwood confirmed her wedding had been put on the back burner.